 Royal Ascot is on the list of the most popular events in the so-called “social season”.
 The term is taken from the household of British aristocrats.
 Traditionally, in summer they organize a series of events designed to have a good time and marry children.

 It is especially prestigious to have a queen or royal family present.
-Horse racing in Ascot is a great chance to see her with your own eyes and bet on the colour of her hat.
+Horse racing in Ascot is a great chance to see her with your own eyes.

 How’s Ascot doing?

 The spectator part of the racetrack in Ascot, to describe it very simply, consists of four parts.
-The main one, which is located at the entrance, buys food, champagne and makes bets.
-It’s a trading zone and everyone can enter it.
+The main one, which is located at the entrance, buys food and champagne.

 Once bought, the spectators with tickets go to their seats.
 “Boxes” three: democratic, middle and royal.
 Royal tickets aren’t for sale, they get here by invitation.